QUICK RELEASES 101

 Tips for quick releases

-If you close the lever in such a way that it aligns with the fork (see above animation) and stays, you'll have something to grip while squeezing the lever.
-It'll also keep the lever tucked away where it can't snag anything, which might happen leaning your bike next to another in a bike rack, for example.
+- If you close the lever in such a way that it aligns with the fork and stays, you'll have something to grip while squeezing the lever.
+It'll also keep the lever tucked away where it can't snag anything.

 Basic maintenance for quick releases

-About once a month, lube your quick-release levers because dry levers won't work well and can feel tight when they're not.
+- About once a month, lube your quick-release levers to maintain consistent tension and operation.

-Aluminum quick-release levers usually press against bushings as you close the lever.
-Lightly lube where the lever contacts the bushing (see photo at right), to keep the quick release operating properly.
+- Aluminum quick-release levers usually press against bushings as you close the lever.
+Lightly lube where the lever contacts the bushing, to keep the quick release operating properly.

 If you have any questions about quick release use, just let us know and we'll be happy to explain more in person.